 Be Sea Otter Savvy 3: More Than Just a Pretty Face

-This is the third post to our blog series, Be Sea Otter Savvy, written by Gena Bentall, sea otter biologist and Program Coordinator for Sea Otter Savvy.
+This is the third post to our blog series, Be Sea Otter Savvy, written by Gena Bentall, Director and Senior Scientist at Sea Otter Savvy.
 Posts in this series include tips on how to help sea otters thrive and information about sea otters’ behavior, biology, and their role in the estuary and ocean ecosystems.

 When I was a little girl holding my mom’s hand on the shore in Pacific Grove in 1970, looking out at two sea otters rising and falling on a gentle swell, I knew them only from their faces in books.
 I knew nothing of the heroic acts of sea otter mothers, nothing of their metabolism, or their esteemed status as keystone predators.
 I only knew how I loved their beautiful faces.
 To see them come to life in this wild place where they seemed so at home was a gift beyond compare to that seven-year-old girl.
 Even then, I knew they belonged.

 For five-million years, the sea otters’ survival equation has demanded to be balanced: the sea is cold, your body is warm, how will you survive?
 For the sea otter and the invertebrates of the north Pacific coast, an arms race has played out for millennia—an evolutionary battle waged long before humans arrived and changed the rules.
 In this age-old struggle for survival, the kelp grows toward the sun─breathing in CO2 and exhaling oxygen, the sea urchin grazes warily on its blades and stalks, and the sea otter hunts day and night to stoke the metabolic furnace that keeps the cold at bay.